archesproject/arches-map-layers/README.md

 *We are currently looking for an example of a vector tile service on an ArcGIS server which a) uses open data and b) published tile in the correct spatial reference (EPSG:3857).*

-### Configuring a Web Mapping Service
+### Configuring a Web Map Service

-A Web Mapping Service (WMS) can be configured as a layer source in Arches.
+A Web Map Service (WMS) can be configured as a layer source in Arches.
 The configuration is composed of a Map Source and a Map Layer and can be configured in the Django admin pages found at `http://<Arches host>:<Arches port>/admin`.
 A Map Source / Map Layer can also be loaded in to the system by way of a Django Fixture which needs to be run explicitly or a Django Migration which is run automatically.